alire-project/alire/doc/catalog-format-spec.md

    - `post-compile`: the command is to be run right after GPRbuild has been run

+   - `test`: the command is run on demand for crate testing within the Alire ecosystem (using `alr test`).

    Actions accept dynamic expressions.
 For example:

    ```toml